Aluminium Kit Skips.

 Richard Coombes, General Manager at GWP Protective said:

-Steve Claridge, manager at Salisbury FC said:
+Steve Claridge, manager at Salisbury FC added:

 What are aluminium kit skips?